mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 ## A quick win with SVGOMG

-One way to quickly remove a lot of this extraneous data is to run it through [Jake Archibald](https://twitter.com/jaffathecake)’s tool, [SVGOMG](https://jakearchibald.github.io/svgomg/).
+One way to quickly remove a lot of this extraneous data is to run it through [Jake Archibald](https://twitter.com/jaffathecake)’s tool, [SVGOMG](https://jakearchibald.github.io/svgomg/) (_Fig 02_).
 You can either upload the SVG file or paste in the code directly and, depending on the options selected, your SVG will be greatly slimmed-down, without adverse visual impact.
 You might need to play around with the different options to get your desired result, especially if your SVG is quite complex, but I generally find that for simple icons I can check most of the options without adversly affecting the result.

 <figure>
   <img src="optimising-svgs-for-the-web_02.jpg" alt="">